Posted on by Agilein

 While agile methods have become popular in commercial software development organizations, the engineering disciplines needed to apply agility to mission-critical, software-reliant systems are not as well defined or practiced.
 Perhaps it's no surprise, therefore, that the category visitors to the blog site have clicked most on is "agile," and one of the most popular posts in that series is Stephany Bellomo's "What is Agile," which has drawn the second highest number of visitors to the site.

 A strong reader interest in agile also spurred a series of posts that highlighted presentations made during the SEI Agile Research Forum.
 This forum brought together researchers and practitioners from around the world to discuss when and how to best apply agile methods in mission-critical environments found in government and many industries.
 I wrote a series of posts recapping presentations made at the Agile Research Forum by

-In December, we published a post on the State of the Practice of Cyber Intelligence from the SEI Innovation Center.
+In December, we published a post on the State of the Practice of Cyber Intelligence from the SEI Emerging Technology Center.
 The post describes a research initiative aimed at helping organizations bolster their cyber security posture by leveraging best practices in methodologies and technologies that provide a greater understanding of potential risks and threats in the cyber domain.
 We will continue to work with the SEI Innovation Center to cover their work on data-intensive scalable computing, which includes the following technical areas:

 In the coming months we will also be continuing our series on the Architecture Analysis & Design Language (AADL) standard, which provides formal modeling concepts for the description and analysis of application systems architecture in terms of distinct components and their interactions.
 Future posts in this series on AADL will cover tools and real-world applications highlighting experiences from organizations in the medical device and space domains.